 What are Electives and Specialisation Courses?

-The Research Master Brain and Cognitive Sciences contains two types of restricted-choice electives.
-The most free type is known as Elective Courses - these are courses that help you develop as a researcher in brain and cognitive sciences and that may serve to broaden your horizon.
-Electives within the curriculum of our programme are subject to approval by our Examinations Board - a list of courses that have already been approved as Electives can be found on the programme-specific section of the Course Catalogue.
+The Research Master in Brain and Cognitive Sciences contains two types of restricted-choice electives.
+Elective Courses are courses that help you develop as a researcher in brain and cognitive sciences and that may broaden your horizon.
+Electives within the curriculum of our programme need approval by our Examinations Board.
+A list of courses that have already been approved as electives can be found on the programme-specific section of the Course Catalogue.

-Within the curriculum of Brain and Cognitive Sciences, you are expected to take 6 EC worth of Specialisation Courses and 12 - 18 EC worth of Electives.
-If you choose to follow 12 EC worth of Electives, your second-year Research Project should be worth 42 EC, and if you choose to follow 18 EC worth of Electives, this Research Project should amount to 36 EC.
+Within the curriculum of Brain and Cognitive Sciences, we expect you to take 6 ECTS worth of Specialisation Courses and 12 - 18 ECTS worth of Electives.
+If you choose to take 12 ECTS worth of Electives, your second-year Research Project should be worth 42 ECTS, and if you choose to take 18 ECTS worth of Electives, this Research Project should amount to 36 ECTS.

 How do we find a placement for the Research Project?

-One important requirement for any Research Project is that there is a suitable examiner available at UvA to help assess the work.
-This examiner need not work at the hosting lab - which can be a private research institute or a university separate from UvA - but should be a senior researcher who is currently employed by UvA.
+One important requirement for any Research Project is that there is a suitable examiner available at the UvA to help assess the work.
+This examiner cannot work at the hosting lab - which can be a private research institute or a university separate from the UvA - but should be a senior researcher who is currently employed by UvA.

-Do you want to see where you will be studying?
+Do you want to see where you will study?
 Come to the UvA and experience our campuses with the interactive UvA Campus Tour app.
 Soak up the atmosphere, solve riddles and bring the campus to life through augmented and virtual reality.